Gerald Hanley

 Gerald Hanley (17 February 1916 – 7 September 1992) was an Irish novelist and travel writer and was born in Liverpool of Irish parents.
 Hanley's novels reflect his experiences of living in Africa, Burma and the Indian sub-continent, as well as his life as a soldier.
 His first book, Monsoon Victory was published in 1946, and his last novel, Noble Descents in 1982.

 Biography

 Hanley, born on 17 February 1916 in Liverpool (not County Cork, Ireland, as he claimed), was the youngest of a large, Irish-Liverpudleian Catholic family.
 Both his working-class parents were from Ireland, his father Edward from Dublin, his mother Bridget from Cobh, County Cork, but were married in Liverpool in 1891.
-His father Edward was a seaman, especially on Cunard liners, but he also some times worked on shore.
+His father Edward was a seaman, especially on Cunard liners, but he also sometimes worked on shore.

 In 1934 Gerald went to East Africa, where he worked on a farm in Kenya until the war in 1939.
 This was arranged with the help of his brother James' friend John Cowper Powys, whose brother William farmed in Kenya.